kcvivek/v-challenge/challenge03-auto/README.md

 ./yum_rollout.sh (creates an rpm based on SPEC file, pushout to a yum repositiry)

-./ansible_run.sh  (Automate the rpm rollout to all the webservers)
+./ansible_run.sh  (Automate the rpm rollout to all the webservers using Ansible playbook)

 Browse directory contents for details.